ranyitz/rules-manager/tests/E2E_TESTS.md

-# E2E Test Fixtures
+# E2E Tests

-This file documents the fixtures used for E2E tests.
-All E2E test fixtures are now located in the `tests/fixtures/e2e` directory.
+The e2e tests basically test the CLI by running it with different configurations and asserting the output.
+To create the initial state of each test, we use fixtures.

 ## Using Fixtures in Tests

+All E2E test fixtures are located in the `tests/fixtures` directory.
 To use a fixture in your test, use the `setupFromFixture` function from the helpers:

 ```typescript